squidscode/FuzzyStringSearch/README.md

 # Fuzzy String Search
 ## Description
 This project is a general purpose C++ library for fuzzy-string-searching.
-Currently it supports loading a dictionary and fuzzy word searching AND fuzzy string searching in a document.
+Currently it supports loading a dictionary searching AND document searching.
 This project only supports *levenschtein distance* searching (ie. given a string or word, find all results that are **n** errors away from the search), but progress is being made to incorporate other forms of edit distance.

 To demonstrate this functionality, I have included two executables that work on dictionary files and document files.

+### Word Search Command Line Interface

+To build the word_search binary, call `make`.

 ```
 $ bin/word_search data/dict_files/words.txt